-1. Stairs that serve as the path of travel must be distinct from the tiered seating.

-- a.
-Avoid design strategies that attempt to combine multiple functions such as seating, accessible paths of travel, ramps and stairs also known as "stramps", "hangout steps", or "angled steps".
-The path of travel served by stairs, must be clearly demarcated from the tiered seating area by: - i.
-Providing handrails on a minimum of one side of the stairs. - ii.
-Providing risers and runs as per the Accessibility for Ontarians with Disabilities Act, Design of Public Spaces Standards. - iii.
-Having a colour contrast or a distinctive visual pattern to demarcate the leading edge of the tread and landing. - iv.
-Providing tactile attention indicators at the top of the stairs.

-2. Integrate clear ground space for persons using mobility devices or for persons with service animals.
+- 1. Stairs that serve as the path of travel must be distinct from the tiered seating.
+Do not use design strategies that attempt to combine multiple functions, such as seating, accessible paths of travel, ramps and stairs, also known as "stramps", "hangout steps", or "angled steps."
+The path of travel served by stairs, must be clearly demarcated from the tiered seating area by: - a.
+Providing handrails on a minimum of one side of the stairs. - b.
+Providing risers and runs as per the AODA, DOPS. - c.
+Having a colour contrast or a distinctive visual pattern to demarcate the leading edge of the tread and landing. - d.
+Providing TAI at the top of the stairs. - 2.
+Integrate clear ground space for persons using mobility devices or for persons with service animals. - a.

-- a.
 Clear ground spaces must be provided in a variety of locations and with a variety of viewing areas.
-Clear ground spaces must not be limited to the top or the bottom of the amphitheatre. - b.
-Accessible paths of travel must be provided to a mid-tier section of the amphitheatre seating and provide clear turning spaces that are a minimum of 2500 mm.

-3. Provide a variety of seating heights.
+Clear ground spaces must not be limited to the top or the bottom of the amphitheatre. - Accessible paths of travel must be provided to a mid-tier section of the amphitheatre seating and provide clear turning spaces that are a minimum of 2500 mm. - 3.
+Provide a variety of seating heights.

-a.
 Provide a variety of seating heights throughout the amphitheater that allow for clear sightlines to the intended viewing area.
 Persons of short stature and children would benefit from having lower seating heights, and persons who have difficulty getting up and down from their seat would benefit from higher seating heights.
-Waterfront Accessibility Design Guidelines DRAFT: September 21, 2023 D Livable Communities - Creating Safe and Inclusive Neighbourhoods